Sebastianhju/Runeterra-5e/Runes.md

 ## Keystones
 ### Glacial Augment  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/GlacialAugment.png" Align=left width=25% height=25%>
 Whenever you immobilize a creature, they and all enemies within 10 feet of the target gains a *Mark of Cold* until the end of your next turn.
 A creature with *Mark of Cold* takes additional cold damage based on your level, as shown on the table below, the first time they are struck.
 Additionally their speed is halved until the end of their turn.
-Once used, this effect cannot be used aagain until a minute has passed.
+Once used, this effect cannot be used again until 30 second has passed.

 **Mark of Cold Scaling**
 |Level|Hit Points|